Top Searches:

 - The Memory Lab is located at the Sarasota County History Center within the Osprey Library at 337 N Tamiami Trail in Osprey.

 - On your first visit, you will receive training to use the equipment you need for your project.
 Staff can provide training for one type of media (audio, 8mm film, video tapes, data transfer, scanning) per visit.
+You can also find guides on this page for each of the formats the Memory Lab is equipped to digitize or convert.

 - The Memory Lab is open to any adult 18 years or older, or any youth patron accompanied by an adult 18 years or older.